WenderHost/agentpress-pro/README.txt

 SUPPORT
 Please visit http://my.studiopress.com/help/ for theme support.

+= 3.2.1 =
+* Not showing "Features" on `single-listing.php` when no "Features" have been entered.

 = 3.2 =
 * Adding "Tabs" field group for Listings.
 * Moving ACF Field Groups to `/acf-json/`.